deep-sea-tactics/robot/README.md

 This is a PNPM & Turbo monorepo.

-## Mocking

-Run `docker-compose up` to begin the robot emulation.
-Do `docker compose rm` if you are working on the docker container and have cache issues.

 ## Task Pipelines

 > Note: To run any of these tasks, do `pnpm run <task>`.